karthikeyan-ramasubramanian/tech-magazine/wp-content/plugins/ajax-search-lite/readme.txt

 2. Administrator area - nice and smooth

 == Changelog ==
+= 4.11.1 =
+* Fixed styling for back-end advanced options tab
+* Improved security for custom field search handler and maintenance panel

+= 4.11 =
+* Added options to change the accessibility "aria" form labels excplicitly
+* Changed the live results image containers and added loading="lazy" attribute for native lazy loading support
+* Fixed an issue with the "More resulst" link
+* Fixed an issue with the google analitycs tracker script
+* Adjusted the tabindexes for better compatibility
+* Added a nonce for the custom field selector setting for better security
+* Removed a large chunk of unused and deprecated code
+* Removed the simplebar script
+* Removed all the old jQuery legacy scripts

+= 4.10.3 =
+* Added a few lines of CSS to fix common layout override issues
+* Changed the autocomplete field for a negative tabindex, so it is excluded from keyboard navigation
+* For better compatibility, changed the javascript response delimiters to not include "!" characters
+* Fixed an issue with the japanese ideographic space character
+* Fixed an issue with the search box container width
+* Fixed an issue, where the plugin width would "jump" whenever placed in a dynamic width element

+= 4.10.2 =
+* Fixed an issue with the script destructor for the init method
+* Updated core .pot translation file

+= 4.10.1 =
+* Added a new option to change the results box snapping
+* Improved Init method - Using intersection observer for the init script instead of the "inViewPort" solution
+* Greatly improved the overall script loading method.
+[Old (~8ms)](https://i.imgur.com/Li6v3jd.png) vs. [New (~0.5ms)](https://i.imgur.com/UAstMci.png)
+* Now every existing installation is switched to the new, more powerful non-legacy scripts.
+The legacy scripts are now deprecated.
+* Improved the browser pushstate (back and forward) button behavior
+* Scrollbar script disabled and deprecated by default - using modern browser scrollbar styling instead
+* Greatly improved the loading of the single font asset
+* Fixed the keyboard navigation for the results
+* Fixed an issue with the thumbnail generator library
+* Fixed a z-index issue when the search was placed in a fixed container
+* Fixed an issue with accented characters in the keyword highlighter feature
+* Hovering results and settings box positioning - fixed an issue, where the body margin was incorrectly subtracted from the position, when body transformation was not present
+* Fixed an issue with accented characters in the keyword highlighter feature

 = 4.10 =
 * The plugin no longer requires jQuery, it had been reworked to more efficient ES6 standards.
 By default, the old "legacy" scripts are still in use for existing installations - please see [this documentation](https://documentation.ajaxsearchlite.com/compatibility-settings/javascript-compatibility) on how to change it.
 It will be automatically changed in a future release.
 * Added a [results page live loader](https://documentation.ajaxsearchlite.com/general-options/results-page-live-loader) feature.